maqsoftware/Pehla-Class/LOCALIZE.md

 …
 ```

 Each word within a `para` is also individually recorded, along with a version split into syllables for lower-level stories.

-Use [PhraseAnal](https://github.com/XPRIZE/GLEXP-Team-onebillion-PhraseAnal), to assist with generating _.etpa_ files from audio files.
+The English transcripts for stories are stored in `assets/transcripts/oc-reading/xr-[id]/english`.
+Create transcripts for local language and store them in `assets/transcripts/oc-reading/xr-[id]/LOCALE`.
+Generate audio files in local language and accent from these locale-specific transcripts by using [Amazon Polly](https://docs.aws.amazon.com/polly/latest/dg/what-is.html).
+**Note:** Check for the languages supported by Amazon Polly [here](https://docs.aws.amazon.com/polly/latest/dg/voicelist.html).

+After the audio files have been generated, use [Amazon Polly's Speech Marks](https://docs.aws.amazon.com/polly/latest/dg/speechmarkexamples.html), to assist with generating _.txt_ files from transcripts.
+Create a custom script to generate _.etpa_ files from the text files generated by Amazon Polly.

 ### 5. Component audio
 Component localizations consist of a set of _.m4a_ recorded audio files.
 The file names tend to correspond to the english localization.
 For example in the numeracy component _Add and subtract_, `assets/oc-addsubtract/local/sw/q_sevenbees.m4a` is the Swahili translation of the phrase _"Seven bees"_.
 In the reading component _Making plurals_, `assets/oc-makingplurals/local/en_GB/mp2_goodtheyreinorder.m4a` is the english recording of _"Good, they are in order"_.
 We have provided mappings of all English audio to _.m4a_ filenames.
 These are xml files inside the `assets/localization` directory.

+The English transcripts for all the audio files of a specific module are stored in `assets/transcripts/MODULE/english`.
+Create transcripts for local language and store them in `assets/transcripts/MODULE/LOCALE`.
+Generate audio files in local language and accent from these locale-specific transcripts by using [Amazon Polly](https://docs.aws.amazon.com/polly/latest/dg/what-is.html).

 ### 6. Learning journey